snapsend/snapsend/README.md

 Same as above, we just need to feed google cloud the environment variables that are found in `.env.prod` instead of `.env.staging`.

-# On second thought!

-We can ignore frontend for now.
-It's basically set up fine.
-It deploys on every branch and gives us a new url to go preview it at.
-So we actually don't need to do anything there.
-Cluster is also done.
-So we just need to set up the server.